Bhavishya011/CareerCraft-AI/README.md

 ## Built With

-TypeScript · Next.js · Gemini 2.0 API · Firebase Functions · Netlify (Hosting & Deployment) · HTML/CSS
+TypeScript · Next.js · Gemini 2.0 API  · Netlify (Hosting & Deployment) · HTML/CSS

 ## How It Works